AlexSaeChao/reading-notes/201/basics-of-html-css-and-javascript.md

 Javascript

 * What data type is a sequence of text enclosed in single quote marks?
+  * A string is a sequence of text or data type
 * List 4 types of JavaScript operators.
+  * Arithmetic operators: used to perform operations on numeric values.
+Examples include `+` addition, `-` subtraction, `*` multiplication, `/` division

+  * Comparison operators: used to compare two values and return a true or false.
+Examples include `==` equal to, `!=` not equal to, `>` greater than, `<` less than, `>=` greater than or equal to, `<=` less than or equal to

+  * Logical operators: used to combine two or more conditions and return a Boolean result.
+Examples include `&&` logical AND, `||` logical OR, `!` logical NOT

+  * Assignment operators: used to assign values to variables.
+Examples include = simple assignment, `+=` addition assignment, `-=` subtraction assignment, `*=` multiplication assignment, `/=` division assignment, `%=` modulus assignment

 * Describe a real world Problem you could solve with a Function.

+  * Really any tasks the deals with math of sort. like if you were running a shoe store and wanted to know how much stock you had in the value of dollars.

 * An if statement checks a __ and if it evaluates to ___, then the code block will execute.

+  * An if statement checks a condition and if it evaluates to true, then the code block will execute.

 * What is the use of an else if?

+  * Else if is used whe na condition is false and then runs a code if that condition is true.

 * List 3 different types of comparison operators.

+  * Equality Operators: comparisons if values are true loosly `==` or strictly `===`
+  * Relational Operators: like comparision operators for JavaScript above
+  * Logical Operators: are the boolean operators like the the logical operators for JavaScript above

 * What is the difference between the logical operator && and ||?

+  * `&&` operator checks if both conditions are true they return a boolean result of true while the `||` if any of the conditions are true it would return the boolean result of true.

 ## Things I want to know more about

+Nothing at this time.